ronnie-bailey/threatlines/_posts/2024-01-15-kroger-surveillance-analysis.md

 ---

 *Need guidance implementing responsible surveillance systems or compliance frameworks?
-[Contact Ronnie Bailey](/contact) for enterprise consulting and executive advisory.*
+Contact Ronnie Bailey at /contact for enterprise consulting and executive advisory.*